glazybyte/Crypto-Escrow-Telegram-Bot/README.md

 ## Features

-- **Escrow Service:** Users can use the `/escrow` command, and the bot will generate a wallet to receive funds for the transaction.
+- **Escrow Service:** Users can start escrow service and the bot will generate a wallet to receive funds for the transaction.
 The funds are held until both parties confirm they are satisfied with the exchange.
+No manual intervention is required to release or hold the funds.

-- **Shop Setup:** Sellers can set up shop items with either automatic or manual key/product delivery systems.
+- **Shop Setup:** Sellers can set up shop items with either automatic or manual key/product delivery system.
 Funds are automatically released to the seller upon successful delivery.

+- **Broker Service:** Brokers can start a trade which will give them the agreed portion of the trade.
+In this process identity of seller and buyer remain anonymous to one another and only broker knows them.

 - **Wallet Security:** Crypto wallets are generated and stored in a MySQL database in an encrypted state.
-No external services are required to manage wallets.
+No external services are used to manage the wallets.

 - **Supported Networks:**
    - Solana
    - Litecoin
-   - Dogecoin (disabled currently)
+   - Dogecoin
    - BSC (BEP-20)

 - **Planned Networks:**